How do I get a library card?

-Computers can be booked online, by phone (905) 793-4636 or in person at any of our branch libraries.
+Computers can be booked online, by phone by calling 905-793-4636, or in-person at any of our branch libraries.
 Please be prepared to provide your library card number.
 If you visit one of our branch libraries, you can book a computer using your library card at any service desk.

 To book a computer online:

-- Select date and time (you can book up to 7 days in advance)
+- Select a date and time (you can book up to 7 days in advance).